Alundra: Reception

 The game had sold 143,114 copies in Japan by the end of 1997.
 Following its North American release, Working Designs sold over 100,000 copies of the game in North America within a single month in early 1998.

 Alundra was well received by critics upon release.
 It has a score of 86 out of 100 at Metacritic based on 9 reviews, making it the sixth highest-rated PlayStation title of 1997, and held an 84% at GameRankings based on 13 reviews at the time of the site's closure in 2019.
 Critics hailed the game for its deep and often maddening challenge, particularly the puzzles.
 They said that, while the gameplay is derivative of The Legend of Zelda series and Landstalker, it has enough original elements to stand on its own.
 Next Generation stated that "Working Designs made a smart decision importing Alundra, and any gamer looking for a unique challenge is guaranteed to appreciate it."
 Jay Boor wrote in IGN, "Never have I been so tested and challenged since the old Genesis adventure title, LandStalker.
 And Climax has made Alundra twice as hard, twice as challenging, and twice as good as its LandStalker counterpart."

 The music was applauded for its strong composition and appropriateness for the tone of the game.
 GamePro commented that "the game's heroic battle music will make you feel good about being the fighting savior of tormented sleepy souls."
-Reviewers for Electronic Gaming Monthly (EGM) and GameSpot also praised the translation as being noticeably more restrained that Working Designs' earlier projects, in which the humor was often overdone to the point where it compromised the mood.
+Reviewers for Electronic Gaming Monthly (EGM) and GameSpot also praised the translation as being noticeably more restrained than Working Designs' earlier projects, in which the humor was often overdone to the point where it compromised the mood.
 GameSpot's Chris Johnston said that "For those who have bagged on WD for its past liberties with American humor, there is little to complain about here.
 Alundra is maturely written and has a tone and feel that fits the game to a T."